awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 8. Run **gdk component build** to build the component.
 9. Run **gdk component publish** to create a component version in Greengrass cloud service, and upload artifacts to S3.
 10. Add permissions for the configuration secret and artifacts bucket to the Greengrass core device role.
-11. Run **deploy_component_version.py** to deploy the new component version to your Greengrass device.
+11. he component can then be deployed using [the console or using the AWS CLI](https://docs.aws.amazon.com/greengrass/v2/developerguide/create-deployments.html) in the normal way.
+Alternatively it can be deployed using the supplied **deploy_component_version.py** script.

-For iterative configuration changes, repeat steps 2, 7, 8, 9 and 11.
+For iterative configuration changes, repeat steps 2 and 7.
+For iterative component changes, repeat steps 8, 9 and 11.

 ### Example Execution